-1. Determine whether visits to your clinic are considered essential activities under "shelter in place" or other similar isolation orders from your municipality, county or statewide.
+- 1. Determine whether visits to your clinic are considered essential activities under "shelter in place" or other similar isolation orders from your municipality, county or state.
 Non-essential visits from patients and all group visits should be postponed.
 The primary means of transmission of COVID-19 appears to be through close personal contact in spaces that cannot be adequately cleaned and monitored.
 More people through your practice increases the possibility of spread.

-2. Prior to their arrival in your clinic, prescreen ALL patients, staff and practitioners by phone for signs of illness, and for travel or exposure risks as outlined by public health authorities within 24 hours of their appointment.
-No one should come to your clinic if they are ill.
-If anyone is ill on prescreening, they should remain home or be sent to the hospital if illness is severe.
-Anyone arriving at the clinic with acute illness should be sent home or to a hospital.

-3. Should you elect to care for patients who are confirmed or suspected to have COVID-19, we recommend caring for or counseling these patients by telephone or telemedicine regarding health maintenance, sick care, and use of herbal medicine, if you use herbs.

-4. Patients, staff and practitioners should not congregate in the waiting or other areas.
+We recommend you have and use the appropriate personal protective equipment (PPE) that will help inhibit the transmission of the virus. - 2.
+Prior to their arrival in your clinic, prescreen ALL patients, staff and practitioners by phone for signs of illness, and for travel or exposure risks as outlined by public health authorities within 24 hours of their appointment.
+No one should come to your clinic if they are exhibiting the symptoms of COVID-19 as described by the CDC note: the CDC's listing in not exhaustive.
+If anyone is exhibiting COVID-19 symptoms on prescreening, they should remain home or be sent to the hospital if illness is severe.
+Anyone arriving at the clinic with acute illness should be sent home or to a hospital. - 3.
+Should you elect to care for patients who are confirmed or suspected to have COVID-19, we recommend caring for or counseling these patients by telephone or telemedicine regarding health maintenance, sick care, and use of herbal medicine, if you use herbs.
+If you are treating patients who have or are suspected of having COVID-19, we highly recommend that you and all staff use properly fitted and appropriate PPE. - 4.
+Patients, staff and practitioners should not congregate in the waiting or other areas.
 Patients should be taken directly from the entryway to treatment rooms if at all possible.
+For every arriving patient, have them wait in their car until there is space for them to be placed directly into a treatment room

+&lt;sup>1 It is the practitioner's responsibility to stay abreast of CDC guidelines regarding the use of PPE and incorporate these guidelines into their practice accordingly.

+&lt;sup>2 It is the practitioner's responsibility to stay abreast of CDC guidelines regarding the use of PPE and incorporate these guidelines into their practice accordingly.